Starting a Paintball Field

 So going back in history, after graduating high school, I took a stab at college... lasted about a year and a half, and decided instead to be a full time traveling road musician.
 I did that for 6 years, then settled in Dallas.
 Soon after, I realized, no one wanted to hire someone with no degree whose work experience on a resume consisted of "Played Guitar and Bass" so I started my own business.
 I had a referral service for musicians - helping guys find a guitarist, or singer, etc. Then started a rehearsal studio where bands could practice.
 About 4 years later, since I was a Scuba Diver, I invented a little scuba product called a Scuba Tool and filed a patent on it and started a manufacturing company making and selling it.
 I sold that company after 3 years, then a short stint working corporate america as a computer tech support guy (the one you'd call when your new computer wouldn't boot) and quit that after about 7 months.

-Presently, I own both ScubaToys.com, and GatSplat.com, and run several other websites.
-I also do work for companies in Search Engine Optomization and do speaking and consulting for different companies and organizations on customer service, business, and internet stratagies for businesses, both domestically, and as far away as Australia (where I'm heading next week).
+Presently, I own GatSplat.com, and am working with individuals that want to own GatSplat Franchises and additionally, I run several other websites.
+I also do work for companies in Search Engine Optomization and do speaking and consulting for different companies and organizations on customer service, business, and internet stratagies for businesses, both domestically, and as far away as Australia where I have conducted multiple seminars.

 I welcome your comments and suggestions as I go through this - and if you would like to send a note with your thoughts or comments - good or bad, feel free.
 You can reach me at Info@GatSplat.com.